Skip to main content

 }

-You can read more about how the User entity is connected to the rest of the auth system in the Auth Entities section of the docs.
+You can read more about how the User is connected to the rest of the auth system and how you can access the user data in the Accessing User Data section of the docs.

 On the client